Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-types-in-typescript.md

 getUserId('Chris123');
 ```

-As you can see, both use-cases are now valid.
+As you can see, both use cases are now valid.

 However, what if we need to use a particular function that's not valid for one of the two?